Factual/braze-engine-integration-android/README.md

     public void onStarted() {
         Log.i("engine", "Engine has started.");
         /*
-        Max number of "engine_circumstance_at_place" events that should be sent per "engine_circumstance_met" event.Default is set to 10.
+        Max number of "engine_at_" events that should be sent per "engine_" + CIRCUMSTANCE_NAME
+        event.Default is set to 10.
         */
         int numMaxAtPlaceEventsPerCircumstance = 3;

         /*
-        Max number of "engine_circumstance_near_place" events that should be sent per "engine_circumstance_met" event.Default is set to 20.
+        Max number of "engine_near_" events that should be sent per "engine_" + CIRCUMSTANCE_NAME
+        event.Default is set to 20.
         */
         int numMaxNearPlaceEventsPerCircumstance = 5;